stetson06/portfolio/_posts/2022-01-27-image-search-engine.md

 ```
 <br>
-The search image, and search results are below:
+The search image and search results are below:

 **Search Image**
 <br>